Shades of Purple

-Shades of Purple is the debut studio album by Norwegian pop duo M2M.
-It was released in the US on 7 March 2000 by Atlantic Records.
+Shades of Purple is an album by Norwegian pop duo M2M.
+Their debut international album under the name M2M and second album by the duo, It was released in the US on 7 March 2000 by Atlantic Records.
 It reached No. 7 in Norway, No. 89 on the US Billboard 200 and No. 1 on the US Top Heatseekers chart.
 The single "Don't Say You Love Me", which had already been released as the lead single of the Pokémon: The First Movie soundtrack in October 1999, appears on the album.
 A further two singles, "Mirror Mirror" and "Everything You Do" were released throughout 2000.

 The album received a positive critical response.
 Robert Christgau gave the album an 'A−', praising the duo's singing.
 Michael Paoletta from Billboard said it was "poised to be the soundtrack of spring/summer 2000."
 Shades of Purple sold over 1.5 million units worldwide and was nominated for best pop album at the 2000 Spellemannprisen awards.